-6.5 The RPAs of T1, T2, T3 and T5 have been amended to take account of the existing road and next-door house; these adjustments can be seen on the appended plan.
+6.5 RPAs of several trees have been amended to take account of the existing structures; these adjustments can be seen on the appended plan.

 6.6 The other RPAs have been drawn as notional circles, as there are no structures within their RPAs that have been assessed to significantly impact the root layout.